juansvisbal/example-design-system-docs/README.md

 Our Design System houses guidelines, reusable UI components, and other resources we use to create our apps and in-house websites.
 It is flexible and always evolving to serve the best experience for every situation.

-Using this system  help us make work more efficient, and our products more consistent, while still looking, feeling, and sounding uniquely Pasilobus.
+Using this system  help us make work more efficient, and our products more consistent, while still looking, feeling, and sounding uniquely you.

 We adopt the Atomic Design visual design system, architect with ITCSS, and build with BEM and OOCSS techniques, using SCSS and PostCSS running on Webpack.